 Bradycardia

 There are many reasons that an intoxicated patient may be bradycardic.
-Gastrointestinal dysfunction may elevate vagal tone, atrial standstill can develop in hyperkalaemia in patients with acute kidney injury, and patients with raised intracranial pressure can develop hypertension and bradycardia.
+Gastrointestinal dysfunction may elevate vagal tone, atrial standstill can develop due to hyperkalaemia in patients with acute kidney injury, and patients with raised intracranial pressure can develop hypertension and bradycardia.
 It is crucial to measure the blood pressure and evaluate an ECG in a patient with bradycardia and clinical signs, before considering any form of intervention.
 For example, atropine would be contra-indicated in the bradycardic, hypertensive patient with raised intracranial pressure.
 Bradycardia as a direct result of intoxication would be common in marijuana, digoxin, and -blocker intoxications.

 Hypertension